moanadl/javascript30/README.md

 - position: fixed
 - transform: scale()

+## 25 - Event capture, propagation, bubbling and once
+- Understanding the default order of event capture and event trigger: the browsert captures the events from top down and triggers them from down top
+- Event option 'capture'
+- Event option 'once'

 ## 26 - Stripe follow along nav
 - Use && to do a task if first one is returns true